XY-DIng/mouse_dist_wm/README.md

 Panels in Figure 6 can be acquired from loopMeasurement.ipynb
 Panels in Figure 7 can be acquired from singleAreaLesion.ipynb
 Panels in Figure 8 can be acquired from singleAreaLesion.ipynb
-Panels in Figure 9 can be acquired from
+Panels in Figure 9 can be acquired from processMulti.ipynb